OpenSouce-LNMIIT/Android-Development-Resources/INSTALLATION.md

 ![sdk](images/sdk.png)

-Now let the packages download and install themselves, after which click done.
+Now let the packages download and install themselves, after which click "Done".

-Now you can make new projects using the "New Project" option from the "File" drop-down menu.
+Now you can make new projects using the "New Project" option from the "File" drop-down menu, or from the "Start a new Android Project" button.